Update your Address and Phone Number for Health First Colorado & Child Health Plan Plus

 Chances are, you’ve heard of the many, many “self-” words.
 There’s self-esteem, self-respect, self-confidence, self-love, self-care, and so on.

-If you are like many, you have experienced thoughts and/or feelings of unworthiness at times which can have negative impacts on mental health.
+If you are like many, you have experienced negative thoughts and/or feelings of unworthiness at times which can have negative impacts on mental health.
 Low self-worth is shown to be correlated with anxiety and depression along with habits such as increased substance use.

 At this point, it’s helpful to distinguish between self-worth and self-esteem.
 Our self-esteem is derived from our abilities, accomplishments, social positions and things we believe we can achieve.
 We can bolster our self-esteem by improving our skills or performance, and our self-esteem goes up and down depending on how we’re doing in various aspects of our lives.